Devil Summoner: Soul Hackers: Localization

 The Saturn and PlayStation versions of Soul Hackers have never seen an official release outside Japan.
 While attempts were made to localize the PlayStation version, it was apparently prevented from coming overseas due to Sony of America's content approval policy.
 The 3DS version was the first time the game was released outside Japan.
 The localization was done by Atlus USA: the main staff were made up of project leader Sammy Matsushima, editors Mike Meeker and Clayton Chan, and QA lead Rob Stone.
 As Soul Hackers had never seen a western release, the team decided to treat it like a new game rather than a traditional port, so they could do full justice to the story.
 The translation took a little over a month, while the entire localization process to release took around eight months.
 While the story was mainly serious, the team did their best to introduce elements of humor as with the Japanese script.
 In the process, they sometimes needed to substitute a joke which would have not translated well from Japanese, or add something on their own account such as a bit of fourth-wall breaking by Yu-Ichi that was not in the original script.
 Despite the game's awkward English title, the team decided that it fitted the title best in the circumstances.

 The team, fans of cyberpunk fiction, easily picked up on the game's stylistic influences.
-There the dialogue became more technical, they were able to use their knowledge about computers to ensure dialogue did not sound "amateurish".
+When the dialogue became more technical, they were able to use their knowledge about computers to ensure dialogue did not sound "amateurish".
 There were times during these segments when the staff needed to suppress their natural reactions when seeing Soul Hacker's fantastic vision of future technology: they compared the experience to viewing an old filmreel about potential future technical developments.
-The English version featured slightly less voicework than the Japanese release: according to Atlus staff, the cut voicework was for NPCs on the world map, which were voice by the same two actors and thus sounded "pretty ridiculous".
+The English version featured slightly less voicework than the Japanese release: according to Atlus staff, the cut voicework was for NPCs on the world map, which were voiced by the same two actors and thus sounded "pretty ridiculous".
 The decision also saved costs from the additional casting and studio recording time that would have been needed to address this issue.
 When creating both clear and subtle disconnects between Nemissa and Hitomi, the most obvious difference was the use of two different actresses.
 They also gave Nemissa a more extroverted tone and a ghostly reverberation when compared to the reserved, normal-sounding Hitomi.
 Nemissa's habit of referring to herself in the third person was carried over from the Japanese script.